LBPHacker/R216/manual.md

 The FILT particle can be identified by its temperature: it's around 4000C and shows up yellow in heat view.
-The same applies to the stripped-down version of the breakout box built into the R2, which exposes port 0; the ctype of the FILT particle here is `0x10000000` (though changing it is not recommended).
+The same applies to the stripped-down version of the breakout box built into the R2, which exposes port 0; the ctype of the FILT particle in that is `0x10000000` (and changing it is not recommended).

 As stated before, any number of breakout boxes may be connected to the expansion interface; in other words breakout boxes are stackable.
 The